Élie Metchnikoff: Career and achievements

 Metchnikoff became interested in the study of microbes, and especially the immune system.
 At Messina he discovered phagocytosis after experimenting on the larvae of starfish.
 In 1882 he first demonstrated the process when he inserted small citrus thorns into starfish larvae, then found unusual cells surrounding the thorns.
 He realized that in animals which have blood, the white blood cells gather at the site of inflammation, and he hypothesised that this could be the process by which bacteria were attacked and killed by the white blood cells.
 He discussed his hypothesis with Carl Friedrich Wilhelm Claus, Professor of Zoology at the University of Vienna, who suggested to him the term "phagocyte" for a cell which can surround and kill pathogens.
 He delivered his findings at Odessa University in 1883.

 His theory, that certain white blood cells could engulf and destroy harmful bodies such as bacteria, met with scepticism from leading specialists including Louis Pasteur, Emil von Behring, and others.
 At the time, most bacteriologists believed that white blood cells ingested pathogens and then spread them further through the body.
 His major supporter was Rudolf Virchow, who published his research in his Archiv für pathologische Anatomie und Physiologie und für klinische Medicin (now called the Virchows Archiv).
 His discovery of these phagocytes ultimately won him the Nobel Prize in 1908.
 He worked with Émile Roux on calomel (mercurous chloride) in ointment form in an attempt to prevent people from contracting the sexually transmitted disease syphilis.

 In 1887, he observed that leukocytes isolated from the blood of various animals were attracted towards certain bacteria.
 The first studies of leukocyte killing in the presence of specific antiserum were performed by Joseph Denys and Joseph Leclef, followed by Leon Marchand and Mennes between 1895 and 1898.
-Almoth E. Wright was the first to quantify this phenomenon and strongly advocated its potential therapeutic importance.
+Almroth E. Wright was the first to quantify this phenomenon and strongly advocated its potential therapeutic importance.
 The so-called resolution of the humoralist and cellularist positions by showing their respective roles in the setting of enhanced killing in the presence of opsonins was popularized by Wright after 1903, although Metchnikoff acknowledged the stimulatory capacity of immunosensitized serum on phagotic function in the case of acquired immunity.